 Data entry (Important)

 2.10.
-As the templates are a series of tables in MS Excel workbooks, links and formulae have been included to limit, where possible, the amount of manual data entry required.
-TOs are not to change any formulae or formats (including insertion of deletion of rows or columns, moving any cells, or altering any text, figures, or formulae in any cells not shaded yellow) without instruction from Ofgem first.
-If a change is necessary (to correct an error, for example), Ofgem will notify TOs of the correction to be made.
+As the templates are a series of tables in MS Excel workbooks, links and formulae have been included to limit, where possible, the amount of manual data entry required. licensees are not to change any formulae or formats (including insertion of deletion of rows or columns, moving any cells, or altering any text, figures, or formulae in any cells not shaded yellow) without instruction from Ofgem first.
+If a change is necessary (to correct an error, for example), Ofgem will notify licensees of the correction to be made.

 2.11.
 Certain fields require positive entries, whereas others require negative entries.
 Unless specified in the individual table instructions below, the following rules apply: